Suesann E Sepela, President

 For over 20 years, I worked for Miami University Regionals as a director of programs that I designed to support students who are the first in their family to go to college and who are very often, paying for school out of their own pocket.
 I saw firsthand that even the most dedicated and bright students can get sidetracked, often by obstacles that with a little support, might be easily overcome.

 Mary has been a Forest Park resident since June, 1978.
 Her son and two grandsons attended Winton Woods Elementary schools.
-Mary is engaged in many activities that provide support to the students, families, and teachers.
+She served at one time as an after-school Math and Science Program Tutor in the Winton Woods schools and remains engaged in many activities that provide support to the students, families, and teachers.

-Mary serves on the Board to continue to support current and future academic needs of the students attending Winton Woods Schools.
-Her efforts are aimed at providing students with information that will assist success in their educational efforts.
+Mary serves on the Winton Woods Achievement Boosters Board to continue to support current and future academic needs of the students attending Winton Woods Schools.
+Her efforts are aimed at providing students with information that will assist them achieve success in their educational efforts.

 Brandon H Wiers, Treasurer